 Once accepted for the art therapy internship program, scheduling will be arranged by the student and supervisor.

 This is a 600 hour internship placement.
 We require a minimum of 20 hours per week.
-Internship days may take place between Monday-Friday and/or Sunday, between the hours of 10am-6pm.
+Internship days may take place between Monday-Friday, between the hours of 10am-6pm.
 Interns are not expected to work on hospital holidays.
 Anticipated time off must be approved before the start of your internship.
 Any additional requests for time off should be submitted in writing to your supervisor 2 weeks prior to the requested time.
 All time beyond 2 sick days must be made up in order to complete internship hour requirements.

 How To Apply: